-When it comes to vegan food, the rural coastal towns of Aberdeenshire are not as well versed as Aberdeen, and so my search for vegan-friendly fare led me to an unassuming small village in land, New Pitsligo.
-A few miles from the town, surrounded by trees, fields and nature, I made halt at the Lastbus Works Canteen.
+When it comes to vegan food, the rural coastal towns of Aberdeenshire are not as well versed as Aberdeen, and so my search for vegan-friendly fare led me to an unassuming small village inland, New Pitsligo.
+A few miles from the town, surrounded by trees, fields and nature, I made a halt at the Lastbus Works Canteen.
 Located in a round tree house structure, it is a hippie’s dream come true.
 The inside is like a colour explosion and – it might sound cheesy, but – the owner Jessica is surrounded by a warm aura that makes you feel at home instantaneously.

 There are only two choices of food – a warm vegan soup with bread or a variety of cakes and puddings.
 I had a lovely rhubarb crumble with vanilla ice cream, using rhubarb grown by Jessica’s friends.
 I could have lingered for hours, discovering the quirky decorations inside the cafe and watching Jess and her family running the business with dedication and spirit.
 A totally unexpected gem in the countryside of Aberdeenshire!